cybercongress/go-cyber/docs/cyberd.md

 That is the area of research for us now.
 We need real economic measurements in order to apply scientific method for this class of challenges.

-Let us say that our node implementation based on cosmos-sdk can process 10k transactions per second.
-Thus every day at least 8.64 million agents can submit 100 cyberlinks each and impact results simultaneously.
-That is enough to verify all assumptions in the wild.
-As blockchain technology evolve we want to check that every hypothesis work before scale it further.

 ## On faster evolution at `weiner`

 Basic purpose of wiener stage is to be able to update the consensus of a network from a consensus computer state using some onchain upgrade mechanism.